MS-DOS: Windows command-line interface

 All versions of Microsoft Windows have had an MS-DOS or MS-DOS-like command-line interface called MS-DOS Prompt which redirected input to MS-DOS and output from MS-DOS to the MS-DOS Prompt, or, in later versions, Command Prompt.
 This could run many DOS and variously Win32, OS/2 1.x and POSIX command-line utilities in the same command-line session, allowing piping between commands.
 The user interface, and the icon up to Windows 2000, followed the native MS-DOS interface.
 The Command Prompt introduced with Windows NT is not actually MS-DOS, but shares some commands with MS-DOS.

 Earlier versions of Windows

-The 16-bit versions of Windows (up to 3.11) ran as a graphical user interface (GUI) on top of MS-DOS.
+The first versions of Windows up to 2.0 ran as a graphical user interface (GUI) on top of MS-DOS.
+Windows 3.0 and 3.1 virtualized MS-DOS in Virtual 8086 machines and used it to access the filesystem when virtualized.
 With Windows 95, 98, and Me, the role of MS-DOS was reduced to a boot loader according to Microsoft, with MS-DOS programs running in a virtual DOS machine within 32-bit Windows, with ability to boot directly into MS-DOS retained as a backward compatibility option for applications that required real mode access to the hardware, which was generally not possible within Windows.
 The command line accessed the DOS command line (usually COMMAND.COM) through a Windows module (WINOLDAP.MOD).